b-i-t-8/compboot/README.md

 ## Overview

-Windows batch script that monitors and manages Windows services.
-Reads services from CSV file, checks status, starts stopped services, and generates logs.
+Windows batch script that monitors and manages Windows services and applications.
+Reads services from `services.csv` and applications from `applications.csv`, checks their status, starts stopped services/applications, and generates logs.

 ## Quick Start